-- The top eight (8) student teams based on the Phase 1 score will be announced on July 15, 2016. - All teams that submit a case will be encouraged to attend FPA BE Baltimore 2016, September 14-16. - The top eight (8) teams will be provided financial support by the presenting organizations to attend FPA BE Baltimore 2016 in order to participate in Phase 2 and Phase 3 of the challenge.
-These details will be provided to the top eight teams advancing from Phase 1.
+- The top eight (8) student teams based on the Phase 1 score will be announced on July 15, 2020. - All teams that submit a case will be encouraged to attend FPA Annual Conference 2020, Sept 30 Oct 2 - The top eight (8) teams will be provided financial support by the presenting organizations to attend FPA Annual Conference 2020 in order to participate in Phase 2 and Phase 3 of the challenge.